NEW: All course settings

 • Plans: allows the use of plans within the course.

-• Choose start page: determines the first page users will see when opening a course.
+• Choose start page: Determines the first page that users see when opening a course.

 The 360° Degree Reports allow teachers and tutors to quickly compare the progress of all students in the course to determine which students might need some additional help.
 Teachers and tutors can deep-dive into each learner’s performance through easy-to-follow, visual infographics.
 This section turns on and off the 360 settings for an individual course.